Richard Rogers Bowker: Career

+Death and legacy

-In March 1884 Leypoldt died.
-Despite the fact that Leypoldt's bibliography project had been a time-consuming, financial loss, Bowker, a chairman of the Committee on Public Documents of the American Library Association, took on the responsibility for the American Catalogue, an index of all books published in the United States.
-Furthermore, he added three new features, United States government documents, publications of American literary, scientific and other societies and state government publications.
-During the next fifteen years he published a revised edition of the catalogue every five years.
+In March 1884, Leypoldt died.
+Despite the fact that Leypoldt's bibliography project had been a time-consuming, financial loss, Bowker, a chairman of the Committee on Public Documents of the American Library Association, took on the responsibility for the American Catalogue. an index of all books published in the United States.
+He added three new features: United States government documents, publications of American literary, scientific and other societies, and state government publications.
+During the next fifteen years, he published a revised edition of the catalogue every five years.

+Bowker was instrumental in efforts to have Herbert Putnam appointed Librarian of Congress.
+The magnificent record of the nation's foremost library during the following decades was in no small measure due to Putnam's admirable leadership, and Bowker could take just pride in the part he played in bringing this about," McClung Fleming wrote in 1952.

-Bowker worked tirelessly for the benefit of libraries throughout his adult life.
-More than once he was asked to be president of the American Library Association, but declined because he thought it would be inappropriate since he was not a librarian.
-He regularly attended A.L.A. conventions and was selected as an honorary member of the organization for all his many contributions to libraries and the library profession.
+More than once, he was asked to be president of the American Library Association.
+But he declined because he thought it would be inappropriate, since he was not a librarian.
+He was a member of the Association's Council from 1898–1902; 1907–1923 and 1929–1933.
+He regularly attended association conferences.
+He was recognized with American Library Association Honorary Membership in 1933, an award conferred on an individual whose contribution to librarianship is so outstanding that it is of lasting importance to the advancement of the whole field of library service.

-His efforts in behalf of individual libraries were many.
-In 1885 Bowker helped organize and was the first president of the New York Library Club.
+In 1885, Bowker helped organize and was the first president of the New York Library Club.
 He served as a trustee for the Brooklyn Public Library from its incorporation in 1902 until his death and gave most of his personal library to it.
-For twenty-four years he served as president of the Stockbridge Library Association in Massachusetts.
-He generously donated ten thousand dollars to the Library of Congress for bibliographical services.
-It was written of Bowker that "Few in the library world had wider acquaintance, few had more lasting friendships, few were more generous in recognition of new talent, few more cherishing of old memories."
+For 24 years, he served as president of the Stockbridge Library Association in Massachusetts.
+He donated ten thousand dollars to the Library of Congress for bibliographical services.
+It was written of Bowker that, "few in the library world had wider acquaintance, few had more lasting friendships, few were more generous in recognition of new talent, few more cherishing of old memories."
 All of this and more earned Bowker a spot as one of the “100…most important leaders we had in the 20th century.”